Search engine optimisation (SEO) for estate agents is tough.

 For example, “sell my house in Lancaster”.

-As well as understanding the different types of keywords related to SEO, we need to understand the different types of keywords within the industry: buyer/tenant, vendor/landlord and informational.
+As well as understanding the different types of keywords and phrases related to SEO for estate agents, we need to understand the different types of keywords within the industry: buyer/tenant, vendor/landlord and informational.

 Buyer and tenant keywords are used by people looking for a new home (or window shopping).